Print this Page

 Funds raised by Proprietors

 School communities may wish to participate in fundraising carried out by (or on behalf of) the Proprietor.
-Section 452 of the Education Act states that the Board, staff or students of a state-integrated school may not take part in any fundraising for the benefit of the Proprietor during normal school hours.
+Schedule 6, Cl 35 of the Education and Training Act states that the Board, staff or students of a state-integrated school may not take part in any fundraising for the benefit of the Proprietor during normal school hours.
 However, the Board, staff or students of state-integrated schools may choose to participate in fundraising carried out by (or on behalf of) the Proprietor outside of school hours.

 In any fundraising activity it is crucial that schools make clear to all concerned on whose behalf the money is being raised.
 They must follow the statutory requirements for fundraising.